fernandoalzo/notas/README.md

  repositorio con notas

 ## DOCKER
+## Code

+Inline `code`

+Indented code

+    // Some comments
+    line 1 of code
+    line 2 of code
+    line 3 of code

 ```powershell
 #create a docker image from YAML file
 #in same directory of .yml file run: